swcarpentry/make-novice/06-variables.md

 COUNT_SRC=wordcount.py
 ~~~

+This is a variable [assignment](reference.html#assignment) -
+`COUNT_SRC` is assigned the value `wordcount.py`.

 `wordcount.py` is our script and it is invoked by passing it to
 `python`.
-We can introduce a variable to represent this execution:
+We can introduce another variable to represent this
+execution:

 ~~~ {.make}
 COUNT_EXE=python $(COUNT_SRC)
 ~~~

-`$(...)` tells Make to replace the variable with its value when Make
+`$(...)` tells Make to replace a variable with its value when Make
 is run.
+This is a variable [reference](reference.html#reference).
+At
+any place where we want to use the value of a variable we have to
+write it, or reference it, in this way.

+Here we reference the variable `COUNT_SRC`.
+This tells Make to
+replace the variable `COUNT_SRC` with its value `wordcount.py`.
+When
+Make is run it will assign to `COUNT_EXE` the value `python
+wordcount.py`.

-This allows us to easily change how our script is run (if, for
+Defining the variable `COUNT_EXE` in this way allows us to easily
+change how our script is run (if, for example, we changed the language
-example, we changed the language used to implement our script from
-Python to R).
+used to implement our script from Python to R).

 > ## Use variables {.challenge}
 >
 > Update `Makefile` so that the `%.dat` and `analysis.tar.gz` rules
-> use the variables `COUNT_SRC` and `COUNT_EXE`.
+> reference the variables `COUNT_SRC` and `COUNT_EXE`.

 We place variables at the top of a Makefile means they are easy to
 find and modify.
 Alternatively, we can pull them out into a new